PelionIoT/nanostack-border-router/README.md

 ```

 ### Configuring Nanostack Border Router

-Applications using the Nanostack Border Router should use a `config.json` file for configuration.
-The file should contain a   *border-router* section under which the Nanostack Border Router specific configuration options are defined.
-The complete list of all configuration options can be found in the [config.json.example](config.json.example) file. `config.json`is the file that contains all compile-time configurations for your border router application.
+Applications using Nanostack Border Router need to use a `config.json` file for the configuration.
+The file needs to contain a   *border-router* section under which the Nanostack Border Router specific configuration options are defined.
+The complete list of all configuration options is in the [config.json.example](config.json.example) file.
+The `config.json` file contains all compile-time configurations for your border router application.

-The minimum set of configuration options required are explained in the table below.
+The minimum set of configuration options required are explained here:

 | Field                               | Description                                                   |
 |-------------------------------------|---------------------------------------------------------------|